VigneshVSV/hololinked/README.md

 ```

 Although the very familiar & age-old RPC server style code, one can directly specify HTTP methods and URL path for each property, action and event.
-A configurable HTTP Server is already available (``hololinked.server.HTTPServer``) which redirects HTTP requests to the object according to the specified HTTP API on the properties, actions and events.
+A configurable HTTP Server is already available (from `hololinked.server.HTTPServer`) which redirects HTTP requests to the object according to the specified HTTP API on the properties, actions and events.
 To plug in a HTTP server:

 ```python
 from multiprocessing import Process